 3.4.4.
 Beards.
-Beards are not authorized unless for medical reasons, when authorized by a medical official, or as authorized pursuant to a request for a religious accommodation.
-Beard wear authorized for religious reasons are governed by AFJROTCI 36-2001.
-When authorized for medical reasons, members will keep all facial hair trimmed not to exceed 1⁄4 inch in length.
-Individuals granted a shaving profile may shave or trim their facial hair to present a neat, clean, professional image.
+Beards are not authorized unless for medical reasons, when authorized by a medical provider, or as authorized pursuant to a request for a religious accommodation.
+When authorized for medical reasons, members will keep all facial hair trimmed to the same length and it may not exceed 1/4-inch in length.
+Individuals granted a shaving profile may shave or trim their facial hair to present a neat, clean, professional military image.
+Members may not overly shave, shape, or taper beard to achieve different styles of beard (e.g., goatees, faded beards, etc. are not authorized).
+Beards must present a natural appearance to the Cadet's hair color of the head.
+Beards are not authorized to be bleached or dyed.

-3.4.5.
-Fingernails.
-Male Cadets are NOT authorized to wear nail polish.